uwdata/arquero/docs/index.md

 <script src="https://cdn.jsdelivr.net/npm/arquero@latest"></script>
 ```

 Arquero will be imported into the `aq` global object.

-Alternatively, you can build and import `arquero.min.js` from the `build` directory, or build your own application package.

 The default browser bundle does not include the [Apache Arrow](https://arrow.apache.org/) library.
 To perform Arrow encoding using [toArrow()](api/#toArrow) or binary file loading using [loadArrow()](api/#loadArrow), import Apache Arrow first:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/apache-arrow@3"></script>
 <script src="https://cdn.jsdelivr.net/npm/arquero@latest"></script>
 ```

+Alternatively, you can build and import `arquero.min.js` from the `build` directory, or build your own application bundle.
+When building custom application bundles for the browser, the module bundler should draw from the `browser` property of Arquero's `package.json` file.
+For example, if using [rollup](https://rollupjs.org/), pass the `browser: true` option to the [node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve) plugin.

 Arquero uses modern JavaScript features, and so will not work with some outdated browsers.
 To use Arquero with older browsers including Internet Explorer, set up your project with a transpiler such as [Babel](https://babeljs.io/).